 Watch model trains travel through NYC landmarks—like the Statue of Liberty, Empire State Building, and others—as adorable miniatures made out of natural materials like birch bark, acorns, and cinnamon sticks.

-Located at the Enid A. Haupt Conservatory, the train show is an indoor winter wonderland that features 175 scaled buildings and famous landmarks of New York City like the Statue of Liberty, Empire State Building, Yankee Stadium, Brooklyn Bridge, Rockefeller Center, and various others.
-The set features “nearly a half-mile of track hosting over a dozen large-scale model railway locomotives” traveling around this mini-city.
-The model opened Thursday, November 12, 2020 and will run until Sunday, January 31, 2021.
+Located at the Enid A. Haupt Conservatory, the train show is an indoor winter wonderland that features more than 190 scaled buildings and famous landmarks of New York City like the One World Trade Center, Radio City Music Hall and various others.
+This year even features a new version of the George Washington Bridge that took approximately 1,000 hours to construct.

 Also published on Medium.